 - 1. The City shall provide for unit members an IRS Code Section 125 Flexible Benefits/Cafeteria Plan in accordance with all applicable state and federal laws and regulations. - 2.
-The City shall contribute towards the PEMHCA or Blue Cross HMO medical, dental and vision care plan amounts allocated in accordance with the City's IRS Code Section 125 Flexible Benefits/Cafeteria Plan as specified below. - 3.
+The City shall contribute towards the PEMHCA or Anthem Blue Cross HMO medical, dental and vision care plan amounts allocated in accordance with the City's IRS Code Section 125 Flexible Benefits/Cafeteria Plan as specified below. - 3.
 The City shall allocate specified amounts of "Flex Credits" to the employee's flexible benefit account.
-These amounts shall consist of the following: - A. An amount up to and not to exceed the City's contribution towards medical insurance, based upon either the Blue Cross HMO or PEMHCA's PERS Choice medical plans, whichever plan is greater.
+These amounts shall consist of the following: - A. An amount up to and not to exceed the City's contribution towards medical insurance, based upon either the Anthem Blue Cross HMO or PEMHCA's PERS Choice medical plans, whichever plan is greater for Calendar year 2014 and 2015.
+For Calendar year 2016, it will be whichever plan is the lessor of the two plans.
+The required contribution for employees electing dependent coverage in accordance with Section [E] below shall be excluded from this total. - B. An amount equivalent to the City's contribution towards dental insurance.
 The required contribution for employees electing dependent coverage in accordance with Section [E] below shall be excluded from this total.

-- B. An amount equivalent to the City's contribution towards dental insurance.
-The required contribution for employees electing dependent coverage in accordance with Section [E] below shall be excluded from this total. - C. An amount equivalent to the City's contribution towards vision insurance.
+- C. An amount equivalent to the City's contribution towards vision insurance.
 The required contribution for employees electing dependent coverage in accordance with Section [E] below shall be excluded from this total. - 4.
 In the event that surplus Flex Credits are available, all Union Employees shall have the option to allocate such Flex Credits to one or more of the following: - a.
 Union Employees' Flexible Spending Account. - b.
 Roth Individual Retirement Account (IRA). - c.
 ICMA or City-authorized 457 Deferred Compensation Plan.